haysjanete/Personal-Project-Tracker/journals/katelyn_martin.md

 ## 11/16/22
 Today, I worked on:
-* posgres multiple database set up, API endpoint design, docker yaml file updates
+* posgres database set up, API endpoint design, docker yaml file updates

-I set up our project to allow for multiple databases using postgresql.
-I also updated our yaml file to support these updates throughout the project.
-I set up our projects new accounts service.
-I worked together with my team to finish our API endpoint designs for the rest of our project.
+I set up our project database using postgresql.
+I also updated our yaml file to support this updates throughout the project.
+I worked with Klaudia to finalize API endpoint design.
+We do realize that there endpoints can change as the project evolves.
+I submitted the wireframe and created the api.md in docs.